allsvensken-resum/binance-api/README.md

 ```

 ## Authentication
-* This application use [config](https://www.npmjs.com/package/config) to read config file
+* This application use [config](https://www.npmjs.com/package/config) to read config file.
 * There is [default.ts file](https://github.com/allsvensken-resum/bitkub-api/blob/main/config/default.ts) that you can set your `API_KEY` as **api_key** and `API_SECRET` as **api_secret_key** in javascript object in the file.